ItsDrike/itsdrike.com/content/posts/git-credentials.md

 Most modern git servers also provide a way to access their repositories using SSH keys rather than username and password over HTTPS.
 This approach is significantly better, since guessing SSH keys is generally much harder, and they can easily be revoked.
-They also generally aren't nowhere near as powerful as full user passwords, so even if they are compromised, the attacker would only have a limited access.
+They also generally aren't anywhere near as powerful as full user passwords, so even if they are compromised, the attacker would only have limited access.

 SSH uses public-private key pair, which means you will need to give out the public key over to the git hosting platform, and keep the private part on your machine for authentication.
 Using the public key, the server will then be